nixworks/public/news/2010/09/22/index.md

 ##### Iran
 ### [Iranian human rights campaigner Emadeddin Baghi is sentenced to six years in jail after recording an interview for the BBC with reformist cleric Grand Ayatollah Hussein-Ali Montazeri. ](/news/2010/09/22/iranian-human-rights-campaigner-emadeddin-baghi-is-sentenced-to-six-years-in-jail-after-recording-an-interview-for-the-bbc-with-reformist-cl.md)
-_Context: Iran, BBC, Emadeddin Baghi, human rights abuses, Grand Ayatollah, Hussein-Ali Montazeri_
+_Context: BBC, human rights abuses, Iran, Grand Ayatollah, Hussein-Ali Montazeri, Emadeddin Baghi_

 ##### asylum seeker
 ### [Another group of asylum seekers starts a new protest at the Villawood Immigration Detention Centre in Sydney, Australia, while other detainees continue a hunger strike. ](/news/2010/09/22/another-group-of-asylum-seekers-starts-a-new-protest-at-the-villawood-immigration-detention-centre-in-sydney-australia-while-other-detaine.md)